peteh/llm-dialog/README.md

 # Large Language Model Dialogue

-This is a small art project that generates dialogue between two fictional characters.
+This is a small art project that generates dialogue between two fictional characters given a topic and two different standpoints.

-This tool lets Large Language models talk to each other and generate a dialogue with Text To Speech.
+This tool lets Large Language models talk to each other and generates a dialogue with Text To Speech.
 Currently it supports Ollama and PiperTTS or XTTS models via CoqUI TTS.

 ## Running the Dialogue